dragonchain/dragonchain/docs/usage/permissioning.md

 document (schema explained below).

-By default, an api key with no explicitly set permissions will have access to every endpoint, except create/update/delete api keys.
+By default, an api key with no explicitly set permissions will have access to every endpoint, except the ability to create/update/delete api keys.

 Keep in mind that the ability to create or update api keys is effectively a root-level permission, because keys can be created or modified with elevated